U.S. Supreme Court postpones arguments amid coronavirus worries

 Court spokeswoman Kathy Arberg said in a statement the court heeded public health precautions recommended in response to the virus, the latest in many changes that have affected numerous aspects of American life.
 Arberg said the court “will examine the options for rescheduling those cases in due course in light of the developing circumstances.”

-The court made no announcement about the status of arguments scheduled in the rest of the cases due to be heard in their current term, which traditionally would run through the end of June.
+The court made no announcement about arguments scheduled in the rest of the cases due to be heard in their current term, which traditionally would run through the end of June.

 The coronavirus has proven to be particularly dangerous in elderly people, especially those with underlying medical issues.
 Three of the nine justices are over age 70: Ruth Bader Ginsburg (87), Stephen Breyer (81) and Clarence Thomas (71).
 Ginsburg has experienced a series of recent health issues including treatment in the past two years for pancreatic and lung cancer.